-The Date A Live Season 4 release date has been confirmed for April 2022, the Spring 2022 anime season.
+The Date A Live Season 4 release date has been confirmed for April 8, 2022, the Spring 2022 anime season.
 The announcement of the exact premiere date include a new Date A Live 4 key visual.

 The Date A Live IV anime was originally scheduled for October 2021, the Fall 2021 anime season.